-How The Great Yankee Wife Swap Scandalized—And Changed—America
+How the Great Yankee Wife Swap Scandalized—and Changed—America

 Fritz Peterson remains married to the former Mrs. Kekich.
 Mike Kekich and the former Mrs. Peterson quickly broke up.
 Perhaps that is why Peterson talks about the swap, and has agreed to act as consultant for a Matt Damon-Ben Affleck movie that has been in development forever called The Trade.
 Apparently, Kekich, who is something of a recluse, is “panic-stricken” about the project.

-Before further detailing the story that truly shocked our once-shockable nation, let’s remember baseball’s role in twentieth-century America’s mythology.
+Before further detailing the story that truly shocked our once-shockable nation, let’s remember baseball’s role in 20th-century America’s mythology.
 In the 1940s and 1950s, baseball telegraphed American pride, power, patriotism, and purity—the glorious package that defeated the Nazis, fought for freedom during the Cold War, and produced the world’s first mass middle class civilization.
-The players with the greatest swagger—and moral responsibility —were those on America’s greatest—and most scrutinized—team, the New York Yankees.
+The players with the greatest swagger—and moral responsibility—were those on America’s greatest—and most scrutinized—team, the New York Yankees.

 Baseball players knew to follow the classic American script—in public.
 And reporters knew to help cover up any signs of sex, and hints of normalcy, among America’s demigods.
 Thus, when Babe Ruth collapsed in 1925, journalists reported what became “The Belly Ache Heard ’Round the World.”
 Some gossiped privately that the tummy ache was syphilis.